 This is called an intermediary bank fee.

 MarTrust doesn’t control these fees, and we usually don’t know the exact charge in advance.
 If intermediary fees apply, your recipient may receive less than the amount you send.
-Fees typically range from USD $15 to $50 per transaction.
+Typically, each intermediary bank can charge anywhere between USD $15 - USD $50 per transaction, but this can vary.